jsonnext/codemirror-json-schema/README.md

 });
 ```

-You can start with the [deployed example](https://github.com/acao/cm6-json-schema/blob/main/dev/index.ts) to learn advanced usage.
+You can start with the [deployed example](https://github.com/acao/cm6-json-schema/blob/main/dev/index.ts) to see a more comprehensive setup.

 Many more docs to come, including API docs!

-## Current constraints:
+## Current Constraints:

 - only linting & hover is available for `oneOf`, `anyOf`, `allOf` and other [schema combination methods](https://json-schema.org/understanding-json-schema/reference/combining.html)
 - it only works with one json schema instance at a time, and doesn't yet fetch remote schemas. schema service coming soon!